john-cd/rust_howto/bk/later/other/devops/index.md

 Rust is also commonly being used to build DevOps tools.
 A few examples follow:

-- Chef's `Habitat` is a Rust-based infrastructure automation and management tool.
+- Chef's [`Habitat`](https://community.chef.io/tools/chef-habitat)↗{{hi:Habitat}} is a Rust-based infrastructure automation and management tool.
 Chef Habitat lets you bundle all of your dependencies, codebases, and lifecycle events in a package separate from the user's operating system.
 - Faraday used Rust to develop its `Cage` project. `Cage` is most useful when you want to reuse existing Docker images.
 You can load existing images into your local environment and start adding new components from local source trees.
 - [`sccache`][c~sccache~docs]↗{{hi:sccache}} is a [[build_cache | cache]]. compiler tool that can automatically package local toolchains.
 It supports Rust and C/C++.
 - [`config-rs`][c~config~docs]↗{{hi:config-rs}} is a layered [[config | configuration]] system for Rust applications.